 Read more “Throwing Star LAN Tap”

-This post describes the process of developing an exploit for a stack-based buffer oveflow vulnerability within a Windows application, with the aim of gaining remote access to the underlying host.
+This post describes the process of developing an exploit for a stack-based buffer overflow vulnerability within a Windows application, with the aim of gaining remote access to the underlying host.
 The exploit will employ a technique which abuses the native Windows Structured Exception Handling (SEH) mechanism to gain control over process execution.

 Read more “Windows SEH Buffer Overflow Exploit”